zhang3r/isolation_game/README.md

 ##Playing the Game
 To play the game, navigate to where isolation.py is and run that file ' python isolation.py'

+in single number inputs, enter number without spaces '1'

+in tuple like inputs, enter without parentheses '1,1'

 ##Testing
 To run tests run ' python -m unittest ' in the main directory